jtudelag/blueprint-industrial-edge/sites/test-edge-blueprint.emea-1.rht-labs.com/README.md

-# How to deploy staging-edge cluster on AWS
+# How to deploy a site cluster on AWS

 This is a two step process: